ZachOBrien/poetry-generation/README.md

     python -m pip install -r requirements.txt
     ```

-5. Install prerequisite Natural Language Toolkit (NLTK) data
+5. Install prerequisite Natural Language Toolkit (NLTK) data. **Note that this will create a new directory `nltk_data/` in your home directory (on Linux and MacOS) in which to insall the data.**

     ```
     # With the env virtual environment activated:
     python -m nltk.downloader punkt
     ```

-6. Install this project's modular source code. **This step is CRITICAL**.
+6. Install this project's modular source code. **This step is critical**.
 If skipped, imports will not work.

     ```
     # With the env virtual environment activated: